Salvation according to the Watchtower Organization, Part 1

 - A third requirement is that we be associated with God's channel, his organization.
 God has always used an organization.
 For example, only those in the ark in Noah's day survived the Flood, and only those associated with the Christian congregation in the first century had God's favor.
 (Acts 4:12) Similarly, Jehovah is using only one organization today to accomplish his will.
 To receive everlasting life in the earthly Paradise we must identify that organization and serve God as part of it.

 - The fourth requirement is connected with loyalty.
 God requires that prospective subjects of his Kingdom support his government by loyally advocating his Kingdom rule to others.
 Jesus Christ explained: "This good news of the kingdom will be preached in all the inhabited earth."
 (Matthew 24:14) Will you meet this requirement by telling others about God's Kingdom?

 According to the Bible, salvation is obtained by faith in Christ and what He did on the cross.
 That is why the Bible says we are justified by faith (Rom.
 5:1).
 Justification is the legal declaration by God where He declares the sinner righteous.
-This is based on the substitutionary atonement of Jesus, on the cross, in our place.
+This is based on the substitutionary atonement of Jesus on the cross and in our place.

 - 2 Cor.
 5:21, "For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him."

 - 1 Pet.
 2:24, "Who his own self bare our sins in his own body on the tree, that we, being dead to sins, should live unto righteousness: by whose stripes ye were healed."